 Is $5,000 or $10,000 a good budget for a wedding?

-For venue rental alone, that range can absolutely work for many NM wedding venues in 2026.
+For the venue rental alone, that range can absolutely work for many NM wedding venues in 2026.
 Most spaces fall somewhere between $3,000 and $8,000, depending on location and what’s included.

 However, for everything beyond the venue rental fee, like catering, decor, entertainment, and photography, it’s unlikely.
 In New Mexico, the total average wedding cost typically ranges from $26,000 to $30,000, with guest counts of 80 to 120.